flint-bot/flint/docs/overview.md

 order to allow or deny users from interacting with the bot based on any property found in the trigger object.
 Other backend authorizations are possible by referencing any one of the built-in storage modules and passing it to the `flint.use()` method.
-Custom storage modules can be created by referencing the template at `plugins/auth/template.js`
+Custom authorization modules can be created by referencing the template at `plugins/auth/template.js`

 ### Domain Name Authorization